-Role model background: researchers vs. professionals.
-It is unclear, a priori, how the different types of role models differ in their effect on students' attitudes and behavior.
-As shown in Table 2, role models with a research background are, on average, younger than the professionals employed by the sponsoring firm, which may foster a stronger sense of identification by the students.
+professionals employed by the sponsoring firm, which may foster a stronger sense of identification by the students.
 But because they work in highly specialized fields and in very competitive environments, it is not clear how attainable students might think their achievements are.
 On the other hand, the professionals tend to have higher pay and more experience, and come less often from a purely academic background.
 They also hold permanent positions, unlike Ph.D. candidates and postdocs.
 Finally, their working environment could be perceived as particularly attractive by students, given the firm's commitment to promote diversity and gender equality.

 We find clear evidence that the two groups of role models had contrasting effects on STEM enrollment outcomes for girls in Grade 12.
-The left panel of Figure 4 shows that the professionals increased female students' probability of enrolling in a selective STEM program by a significant 5.3 percentage points, whereas researchers had no detectable effect.38 The contrast is qualitatively similar, although less pronounced, when we consider enrollment in male-dominated STEM programs (right panel of Figure 4) or across all STEM programs (Appendix Table M29, Panel B).
+The left panel of Figure 4 shows that the professionals increased female students' probability of enrolling in a selective STEM program by a significant 5.3 percentage points, whereas researchers had no detectable effect.
+The contrast is qualitatively similar, although less pronounced, when we consider enrollment in male-dominated STEM programs (right panel of Figure 4) or across all STEM programs (see Appendix Table K2).
 While the estimates also point to larger effects for boys who were exposed to role models with a professional background, they are not statistically significant at conventional levels.

-Even though the role models were not randomly assigned to schools, the characteristics of the schools and students that they visited appear to be reasonably balanced between the two types of role model participants, with only few statistically significant differences (see Appendix Tables G11 and G12).39 Moreover, we show in Table 7 that the significantly larger impact of professionals on selective STEM enrollment for Grade 12 girls is robust to controlling for a full set of interactions between the treatment group dummy and a rich set of observable characteristics
+Even though the role models were not randomly assigned to schools, the characteristics of the schools and students that they visited appear to be reasonably balanced between the two types of role model participants, with only few statistically significant differences (see Appendix Tables E7 and E8).
+Moreover, we show that the significantly larger impact of professionals on selective STEM enrollment for Grade 12 girls is robust to controlling for a full set of interactions between the treatment group dummy and a rich set of observable characteristics of students and schools (see Appendix Table K3).
+We therefore find no evidence that the heterogeneous treatment effects by role models' background are confounded by differences in the characteristics of the classes they visited.